ynput/ayon-documentation/website/docs/system_introduction.md

 ## Studio Preparation

-You can find detailed breakdown of technical requirements [here](dev_requirements), but in general AYON should be able to operate in most studios fairly quickly.
+You can find a detailed breakdown of technical requirements [here](dev_requirements), but in general AYON should be able to operate in most studios fairly quickly.
 The main obstacles are usually related to workflows and habits, that might not be fully compatible with what AYON is expecting or enforcing.
-It is recommended to go through artists [key concepts](artist_concepts) to get idea about basics.
+It is recommended to go through artists [key concepts](artist_concepts) to get comfortable with the basics.

 Keep in mind that if you run into any workflows that are not supported, it's usually just because we haven't hit that particular case and it can most likely be added upon request.

 ## Artist Workstations